 The most recently graded lab write-up will be posted on Canvas by your next lab section.
 Problem Sets are automatically graded and solutions shown on MasteringChemistry.
-All exams are returned at the end of each lecture on the Friday directly following the midterm.
+All exams are returned via Gradescope, through Canvas by the Friday following the exam.

+Regrades:

-Exam Regrades: Regrade requests must be submitted to the Head TA at one of the lectures but no later than 2:30pm on the Wednesday following the exam.
-The original, unaltered exam must be accompanied by a typed cover letter clearly explaining why the work merited more points.
+A typed regrade request clearly explaining why the work merited more points must be submitted to the Course Coordinator or Instructor at one of the lectures but no later than 2:30pm on the Wednesday following the exam.
 When an exam is submitted for a regrade, the entire exam will be reevaluated, with the possibility of a net gain or loss of points.
-Copies of graded exams are kept on file to monitor grading consistency; any changes made to an exam submitted for a regrade may be considered a violation of the honor code.

 Students with Documented Disabilities Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is being made.
 Students should contact OAE (http://studentaffairs.stanford.edu/oae) as soon as possible since timely notice is needed to coordinate accommodations.
-In addition, please inform the Head TA as soon as possible, at least one week in advance of the first exam.
+In addition, please inform the Course Coordinator as soon as possible, at least one week in advance of the first exam.

 As part of our ongoing efforts to make this course an even better experience for students, our teaching team continually conducts research to improve our teaching methods.
 In this course, new teaching methods may be used and various aspects of student performance analyzed on an ongoing basis.
 Information about you and your performance in this course will be held strictly confidential.
 If you would like to opt out of participating in any new teaching methods or having your performance analyzed as part of this research, you may do so without penalty.
-For more information please contact Jennifer Schwartz Poehlmann (jks425@stanford.edu).
+For more information please contact Dr. Jennifer Schwartz Poehlmann (jks425@stanford.edu).